Naomi Uemura: South America

-Uemura travelled to South America from Spain in December 1967 to hike Mount Aconcagua solo.
-Unconvinced that he was capable, the local officials told him to obtain military permission, a guarantor, and an agreement from the Japanese embassy in Argentina; members of the hiking association in Mendoza offered to be the guarantor, and while he was waiting for the military permission, he went to hike Cerro El Plata (altitude 5,968 meters) to demonstrate his abilities.
+Uemura traveled to South America from Spain in December 1967 to hike Mount Aconcagua solo.
+Unconvinced that he was capable, the local officials told him to obtain military permission, a guarantor, and an agreement from the Japanese embassy in Argentina.
+Members of the hiking association in Mendoza offered to be the guarantor, and while he was waiting for the military permission, he went to hike Cerro El Plata (altitude 5,968 meters) to demonstrate his abilities.
 He also summited an unnamed mountain peak in Argentina, and named it "Meiji", after his alma mater, Meiji University.

-After successfully summiting Aconcagua, in April 1968, he came to Iquitos, Peru and rafted 6,000 km solo along Amazon River for 60 days, to Macapá, Brazil.
+After successfully summiting Aconcagua, in April 1968, Uemura came to Iquitos, Peru and rafted 6,000 km solo along Amazon River for 60 days, to Macapá, Brazil.

-After flying from Brazil to the United States, he came to California again to work at a fruit factory and visited Alaska, attempting to climb Denali.
-He was not able to get a hiking permit, so he hiked Mount Sanford instead.
+After flying from Brazil to the United States, Uemura returned to California to work at a fruit factory.

+He then visited Alaska, hoping to climb Denali (Mt.
+McKinley); unable to get a hiking permit for McKinley, Uemura solo ascended Mount Sanford, Alaska, completing the fourth ascent of the peak, reaching the summit on September 19, 1968.

 Mount Everest expeditions

 In 1968, Uemura returned to Japan briefly.
 In May 1970, he joined the Japanese Alpine Club’s expedition to Mount Everest.
-He is the first Japanese to summit Mount Everest.
+He was the first Japanese to have summited Mount Everest.